CSol314/Data-Science-Practice/README.md

 ## HackerRank SQL Practice

 To further improve my experience with SQL, I have been completing HackerRank SQL challenges.
 This is organized into folders depending on category (ex: "Basic Select") with the exercises included in the corresponding folder.
+All implementations are in MySQL.